JustDoom/Spout-CustomSlabs/README.md

+# Spout CustomSlabs
+This is a fork with permission of the original CustomSlabs Spout plugin.
+Will get it working eventually

+Original README below

 This is the README of CustomSlabs  for Craftbukkit and Spout

 if you need more Informations or Help follow this links: